Jay Paley House: Background

-Jay Paley and his brother Samuel were Russian immigrants who had founded the Congress Cigar Company, manufacturers of the La Palina brand, in Chicago in the 1890s.
+Jay Paley and his brother Samuel were Jewish Russian immigrants who had founded the Congress Cigar Company, manufacturers of the La Palina brand, in Chicago in the 1890s.
 The Paley family founded the Columbia Broadcasting System (CBS), and Paley subsequently sold a substantial shareholding in 1928 for several million dollars.
 He became a film producer in the early 1930s, and in 1934 founded JayPay Productions with film executive Walter Wanger in association with Paramount Studios in 1934.
 He sold further CBS shares to Samuel Paley, his brother, and his nephew William S. Paley to finance his film production company.

 Paley and his wife Lilian moved to Los Angeles, and the house was commissioned.
 Williams had previously designed a house for Jay Paley's nephew, William S. Paley, at 200 South Mapleton Drive that was completed in 1934.
 Paley subsequently invested in the Arrowhead Springs Hotel, which was also designed by Williams.